qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   everything that may have become redundent, because it does complicate the code with a lot of #defines.
 Perhaps it should be done eventually, if there is an actual need.

+  ➡ You can send bug reports to what seem useful channels, and/or contact e-mail.
+Thanks

 16 Resources
 ============
-This links to an external file, with some development resources like Gimp .xcf files, pre-compiled hex files, …
+This links to an external file, with some additional resources like ☞ Video documentation,
+☞ Gimp .xcf files,
+☞ Some pre-compiled hex files, …

 [Resources](http://socialism.nl/misc/minivan/ "Additional resources")